 Whether your student joins one of Truman’s nearly 250 clubs and organizations, attends campus programming events from the Student Activities Board or the Kohlenberg Lyceum Series, gets involved in Residence Life, works out at the Student Recreation Center, or participates in one of the varsity, club, or intramural sports, they will always have something to do on campus.

-And of course you are welcome on campus too!
-You and your student can have a fun and relaxing weekend together in Kirksville during Family Day or Homecoming where there are many fun events already scheduled for you!
+And of course you are welcome on campus, too!
+You and your student can have a fun weekend together during Family Day or Homecoming when there are many fun events scheduled for you!
 Stay updated on all the events and activities available to your student at Truman – or find some you want to attend – by checking out the University Calendar!Clubs and Organizations Student Activities Board Student Recreation Center Residence Life

 The Office of Financial Aid is the perfect resource for you or your student if you have questions about federal, state, or local loans, loan applications, need-analysis packets, grants, or work study options.
 You are encouraged to complete and file the Free Application for Federal Student Aid (FAFSA) so that your student can be considered for need-based financial assistance.

 You will also have a variety of payment plan options for your convenience.
 Please feel free to contact the Business Office if you have questions about billing and payments to your student’s account.Scholarships Office of Financial Aid FAFSA Payment Plans Billing Student Accounts

 - Business Office: 660-785-4149

 - Disability Services: 660-785-4478